Biotis/public-data-etl-korea_Douzone_Internship/README_en.md

 ---

-## ⚠️ Disclaimer
-This repository is for portfolio and learning purposes only.

----

 ## 📬 Contact

-If you're reviewing this project for recruitment or collaboration purposes, feel free to reach out via email or GitHub.
+If you have any questions, feel free to reach out via GitHub or email.

 ---